 HOW AN HSA CAN FIT INTO YOUR RETIREMENT SAVINGS PLAN

 An HSA can take your retirement savings plan to the next level.
 The account essentially allows you to contribute several thousand dollars more toward your retirement every year tax-free, on top of what you might already be saving in a 401(k) and/or IRA.

-If you do invest, make sure you follow the basics of smart investing, Shapiro says: Keep an eye on fees, diversify your investments and match your portfolio allocation to your risk profile.
+If you do invest, make sure you follow the basics of smart investing: Keep an eye on fees, diversify your investments and match your portfolio allocation to your risk profile.